OfficerOld/portfolioserver/README.md

-# Getting Started with Create React App
+# A Personal Portfolio Website

 Welcome!
 This is the code page for my personal portfolio website.
 This website was designed from scratch while trying to do as much as I could by myself.
-This included not only content but making my own custom modules
+This included not only content but making my own custom modules.
+You can actually see the website by going to [nashrudiak.ca](nashrudiak.ca)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).